mschatz/spacemonitor/README.md

 spacemonitor
 ============

 HTML TreeMap of your current disk usage.
-Great for keeping an eye on large, multi-user filesystems
+Great for keeping an eye on large, multi-user filesystems with an interactive version of 'du' as displayed in a tree map.

 Installation